iit-neutrino/AGRIYA/README.md

 _10 = 9+Equal contribution_
 _11 = linear fit to 239 data_

-ast argument determines which analysis to run (point or finite sized reactor):
+Last argument determines which analysis to run (point or finite sized reactor):
 _1 = Finite reactor analysis_
 _2 = point reactor analysis (NOTE: input dosen't have to be 0 it can be anything)_